AppsFlyer/go-consul-resolver/README.md

 # HTTP Client Side Load Balancer
 [![Actions Status](https://github.com/AppsFlyer/go-consul-resolver/workflows/go-consul-resolver/badge.svg)](https://github.com/AppsFlyer/go-consul-resolver/actions)

-A library of composable layers that is designed to provide client-side load balancing for (but not limited to) HTTP client-server communication
+A library of composable layers that is designed to provide client-side load balancing for (but not limited to) HTTP client-server communication, using Consul as the service discovery layer

 ## Components